Alginic acid / aluminum hydroxide / magnesium carbonate and Alcohol/Food Interactions

 MANAGEMENT: Some experts recommend that antacids should not be mixed with or given after high protein formulations, that the antacid dose should be separated from the feeding by as much as possible, and that the tube should be thoroughly flushed before administration.

 - Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0

 - Wohlt PD, Zheng L, Gunderson S, Balzar SA, Johnson BD, Fish JT "Recommendations for the use of medications with continuous enteral nutrition."
 Am J Health Syst Pharm 66 (2009): 1438-67

-There is 1 disease interaction with alginic acid / aluminum hydroxide / magnesium carbonate:
+There are 2 disease interactions with alginic acid / aluminum hydroxide / magnesium carbonate which include:

 Drug Interaction Classification

 |Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|

 |Moderately clinically significant.
 Usually avoid combinations; use it only under special circumstances.|

 |Minimally clinically significant.
 Minimize risk; assess risk and consider an alternative drug, take steps to circumvent the interaction risk and/or institute a monitoring plan.|